 Pediatric, Newborn, OB/Postpartum Hot Topics

 The STABLE program is designed to serve as a general guideline for the stabilization, and if needed, transportation of neonates post-delivery.
-The program uses the mnemonic to focus on Sugar, Temperature, Airway, Blood pressure, Lab work and Emotional support.
-This is a full-day course certification course.- 7.25 CE hours available.
+The program uses the mnemonic to focus on sugar, temperature, airway, blood pressure, lab work and emotional support.

 AWHONN Intermediate Fetal Heart Monitoring

-A two-day certification focusing on the application of essential fetal heart monitoring knowledge and skills in intrapartum nursing practice.
-It promotes integration of knowledge and skills essential to nursing assessment, promotion and evaluation of fetal well-being during labor.
-This class is designed for registered nurses with a minimum of six months of clinical nursing experience using fetal heart rate technology and prior completion of a basic fetal monitoring class.- 15.25 CE hours available.
+A two-day certification course, focusing on the application of essential fetal heart monitoring knowledge and skills in intrapartum OB practice.
+It promotes integration of knowledge and skills essential to assessment, promotion and evaluation of fetal well-being during labor.
+Prerequisite- Basic Fetal Monitoring Hot Topic.

 For more information and to register, please contact:

 Maternal/Fetal: 1.800.537.6569 AirLife Denver's High Risk Obstetrical (HROB) Flight Team transports more than 600 high-risk pregnant women to our facility annually.
 The HROB Flight Team is staffed by a high-risk obstetrical flight nurse and a primary flight nurse, providing the highest level of care to the obstetric patient requiring transport to our tertiary care center.